grevit-dev/Clothoid/README.md

 Dynamoid is a set of Components for the visual coding environment Autodesk (R) Dynamo for creating [Clothoid or Euler spiral geometries](https://en.wikipedia.org/wiki/Euler_spiral).
 This implementation uses Mamitko's C# Clothoid implementation that provides circle to circle and line to circle fitting.

-## Components
+## Clothoid Components

-- ByCircleCircleFitting: creates a clothoid by circle to circle fitting
+- ByCircleAndCircle: creates a clothoid by circle to circle fitting

-- ByCircleLineFitting: creates a clothoid by circle to line fitting
+- ByLineAndCircle: creates a clothoid by circle to line fitting

-- ByFactors: creates a clothoid by input factors
+- ByParameters: creates a clothoid by input factors

 ## Screenshot